 If you put a lid on the container while the wafers are still warm, the moisture will make it soft, and the papdis will lose their crunchiness.

-To be honest, I could eat this vrat ki papdis as is, all on its own with a cup of hot tea.
+Honestly, I could eat this vrat ki papdis as is, all on its own, with a cup of hot tea.
 But you take your papdis up a notch by serving them as a chaat.

 To enjoy these papdis as a chaat – spread the papdis in a single layer on a plate.
 Top them with: